Horse theft: United States

 This punishment was referenced in Cormac McCarthy's novel Blood Meridian as the character Toadvine is branded with the letters H. T. on his forehead.
 H stands for Horse, T for Thief and F for Felon; "On his forehead were burned the letters H T and lower and almost between the eyes the letter F and these markings were splayed and garish as if the iron had been left too long.
 When he turned to look at the kid the kid could see that he had no ears."

 In the United States, the Anti Horse Thief Association, first organized in 1854 in Clark County, Missouri, was an organization developed for the purposes of protecting property, especially horses and other livestock, from theft, and recovering such property if and when it was stolen.
 Originally conceived by farmers living in the area where Missouri, Illinois and Iowa intersect, it soon spread, with the first charter organization in Oklahoma Territory being created in 1894.
 By 1916 the associated numbered over 40,000 members in nine central and western US states, and a drop in horse thefts had been noted.

 Between 1899 and 1909, members of the Oklahoma branch of the AHTA recovered $83,000 worth of livestock and saw the conviction of over 250 thieves.
 A similar group, which operated mainly in Ohio, was the Bentonville Anti-Horse Thief Society.
 Men suspected of being thieves would be pursued by members of the organization, and often hanged without trial.
 The Society in Dedham for Apprehending Horse Thieves was a third such organization that operated in the United States, this one in Dedham, Massachusetts.
 It is today "the oldest continually existing horse thief apprehending organization in the United States, and one of Dedham’s most venerable social organizations."
 Most of these clubs became defunct or developed into social clubs with the decline of horse theft in the US.

 Present day

 Horse theft is still relatively common, with an estimated 40,000 horses a year being taken from their lawful owners by strangers or opponents in civil or legal disputes.
 Stolen Horse International is one modern-day organization in the US that works to reconnect stolen horses with their owners.
-Horses are sometimes stolen for their meat, or sometimes for ransom.
+Horses are sometimes stolen for their meat, or sometimes for money.
 Punishment for horse theft can still be severe, as one woman in Arkansas was sentenced to 60 years in prison for the 2011 theft of five horses and equestrian equipment; one of the horses was later found dead, while the others were recovered.
 Horse thefts today can in some cases be solved through the use of microchips, which is required in the European Union on horses born after 2009 and also often seen in other countries.